Census Dots

 Native American/Other

-Of the 745 places in Michigan, St. Charles is the 302nd most populous.
+St. Charles is ranked the 317th most populous place in Michigan, out of 745 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Charles was ranked the 302nd most populous place in the 2020 Census.

 St. Charles's White Population